MACFPA: Macalester Football Parent Association

 Meals

-Post-Game Dinner
+Post-Game Meal

 "This is my favorite time of the week.
 All the guys are here and I never cook like this for myself." - Player quote